mattijs/node-rsync/README.md

 Get or set the executable to use as the rsync command.

+### unixshell(shell)

+Get or set the shell to use to launch the rsync command on non-Windows systems.

 ### destination(destination)

 Get or set the destination for the rsync command.